 Our approach

 At Brooks, we know that a responsible global supply chain starts with the decisions we make.
-That is why we establish long-term partnerships with factories that share our objectives to trace our supply chain, respect human rights, and reduce environmental impact.
+That is why we establish long-term partnerships with factories that share our objectives to trace our supply chain, respect human rights, and ensure environmental compliance.

 Woman holding a pair of Brooks shoes